History of the Aether Theory

 space is explicitly a static space.
 True enough, Newton’s space was absolute

 and static.
 But it is not a necessary combination.
-Next, consider a
+Consider a

 non-absolute space.
 Einstein’s geometrized space was non-absolute and